alessiapontiggia/VISIOPE-project/README.md

 FOLLOW THIS PROCEDURE FOR THE SECOND OPTION (GENERATE ANOTHER DATASET AND TRY IT BY YOUR OWN)

 1) Open your Google Drive
-2) Under your MyDrive or "Il Mio Drive" create this folders:
+2) Under your MyDrive or "Il Mio Drive" create these folders:
-    - VISIOPE
+    VISIOPE
       - dataset
       - test
         - Goal